 - Carefully vetted third-party data providers

-The 7-Step Process
+The 7-Step Apollo Process

-A large number of users email prospects daily through Apollo to find and contact qualified leads and track the deliverability and success of their sequences.
+Many users email prospects daily through Apollo to find and contact qualified leads and track the deliverability and success of their sequences.
 This means that Apollo does not only use advanced technologies to run syntax, domain, and email checks to determine the validity of each email.
 Apollo also leverages its insightful data to check and confirm if a real person is actively using an email.
 Within the 7-step email verification process, Apollo can:

 - Check and validate emails against Apollo-connected inboxes, CRMs, and CSV uploads